 This was the first time in the online retail shopping history of the US that Black Friday overrode Cyber Monday, according to NRF.

-12. The global retail industry statistics show that six out of the 10 biggest retailers in the world are based in the US.
+15. New retail statistics show that only 3 of the top 10 retailers are still in the US, based on revenue.

-13. Worldwide retailing statistics expose Reliance Retail as the fastest-growing retailer.
+16. Worldwide retailing statistics exposed Reliance Retail as the fastest-growing retailer in 2020.

 (Statista) (Economic Times)

-Marking a staggering compound annual growth rate (CAGR) of 55.8% for the period 2013–2018, the Reliance Industries Limited (Reliance Retail) is the fastest-growing retailer in the world, as these are the most recent figures.
-The reported revenue in 2018 — $18.5 billion.
+Marking a staggering compound annual growth rate (CAGR) of 55.8% for the period 2013–2018, Reliance Industries Limited (Reliance Retail) was the fastest-growing retailer in the world with the reported revenue in 2019 — $20.37 billion.

 The India-based retailer Reliance Retail made a spectacular 88.4% rise in revenue in just one year, jumping 38 places to the 56th position in the top 250 retail companies for FY 2018.

-Next on the top retailing companies by CAGR are Wayfair Inc, and Vipshop Holdings Limited.
+Next on the top retailing companies by CAGR were Wayfair Inc and Vipshop Holdings Limited.

-15. More than 700,000 workers in the retail industry lost their job due to the coronavirus pandemic.
+19. More than 700,000 workers in the retail industry lost their jobs due to the coronavirus pandemic.

-The estimates and official reports are disclosing worrying figures.
-Gap is said to have laid off 80,000 workers, while Kohl’s surpassed the figure with 85,000 ex-employees.
+The estimates and official reports disclosed worrying figures.
+Gap Inc. is said to have laid off 80,000 workers, while Kohl’s surpassed the figure with 85,000 ex-employees.
 Macy’s (Bloomingdale’s, Blue Mercury) seems to have laid off the most — about 120,000 workers.

 (Forbes) (Trading Economics)